trueos/sysadm/api/connection.rst

 Several methods are available for authentication.
 Here is an example of a login using a username and password:
+(Note: When connecting to the localhost, the password field may be left empty for non-root user access).

 **WebSocket Request**